Xavier (wrestler)

-John Jairo Bedoya Jr. (December 28, 1977 – August 16, 2020) was an American professional wrestler better known by the ring name Xavier.
-He was best known for his appearances with Ring of Honor (ROH) between 2002 and 2004, where he was the second ROH Champion.
+John Jairo Bedoya Jr. (December 28, 1977 – August 16, 2020) was an American professional wrestler, better known by the ring name Xavier.
+He was best known for his appearances with Ring of Honor (ROH) between 2002 and 2004, where he was the second ROH World Champion.

 Early life

 John Jairo Bedoya Jr. was born on December 28, 1977, in Queens, New York.

 Professional wrestling career

 Independent circuit (1997–2011)

 Bedoya trained under Tony DeVito before debuting in 1995.
 He wrestled for various independent promotions in New York City, adopting the ring name "Xavier".
 Xavier competed for numerous independent promotions throughout his career, including USA Pro Wrestling, UXW, Pro-Pain Pro Wrestling (3PW), East Coast Wrestling Association (ECWA), MXW, Jersey All Pro Wrestling (JAPW), New York Wrestling Connection (NYWC), Northeast Wrestling (NEW), and Chaotic Wrestling.

 Ring of Honor (2002–2004)

 Xavier appeared on the first ever Ring of Honor (ROH) show, The Era of Honor Begins, on February 23, 2002, defeating Scoot Andrews.
 Throughout the following months, Xavier feuded with Andrews and James Maritato.
 He took part in the Road to the Title tournament, attempting to become the number one contender to the ROH Championship, but was eliminated in the first round by Amazing Red.
 After decisively defeating Andrews on several occasions, Xavier requested, and was granted, a shot at the ROH Championship.
 He faced the incumbent champion, Low Ki, on September 21, 2002, and defeated Low-Ki in a match which saw extensive cheating on the part of Xavier and interference from Christopher Daniels.
 Following his victory, the newly crowned champion joined Daniels' heel stable, The Prophecy, turning heel.
 With the help of The Prophecy, Xavier successfully defended his title against Jay Briscoe, A.J.
 Styles and, on two occasions, Paul London, before losing to Samoa Joe at Night of Champions on March 22, 2003.

 Following his defeat, Xavier was absent for several months.
 He returned to ROH at Death Before Dishonor on July 19, 2003, and subsequently turned his back on The Prophecy.
 He lost to his former partner, Christopher Daniels, in a match for the number one contendership on August 16 at Bitter Friends, Stiffer Enemies.
 Throughout the remainder of the year, Xavier took part in the Field of Honor tournament, losing to Matt Stryker in the semi-finals, and feuded with R. J. Brewer, culminating in a "Fight Without Honor" at Final Battle 2003 on December 27 which was won by Walters.

 In 2004, Xavier joined The Embassy, a heel stable led by Prince Nana.
 He remained in The Embassy until April 2004, when he was sidelined for six months with a shoulder injury.
 He recovered from his injury in December 2004 and returned to the independent circuit.